Weird and Unique Job Interview Questions

 - Describe a situation in which you worked as part of a team, but your team failed to accomplish the goal on time and within budget.
 What was your role?
 What did you learn?

 - How would your current boss or a team member describe you?
-What would he/she say are your greatest strengths and weaknesses?
+What would they say are your greatest strengths and weaknesses?

 - Describe a complex problem you had to solve and walk me through your thinking as you solved it.